Bayer Aktiengesellschaft (OTCMKTS:BAYRY) Issues FY 2022 Earnings Guidance

 Bayer Aktiengesellschaft (OTCMKTS:BAYRY – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $8.010-$8.010 for the period.
 The company issued revenue guidance of $52.62 billion-$52.62 billion, compared to the consensus revenue estimate of $52.38 billion.

-BAYRY has been the subject of several recent research reports.
-UBS Group boosted their target price on shares of Bayer Aktiengesellschaft from €85.00 ($93.41) to €90.00 ($98.90) in a research report on Friday, March 11th.
-Citigroup raised shares of Bayer Aktiengesellschaft from a neutral rating to a buy rating in a research report on Monday, January 31st.
-Jefferies Financial Group began coverage on shares of Bayer Aktiengesellschaft in a report on Monday, March 14th.
-They set a buy rating on the stock.
-Finally, Barclays boosted their price target on shares of Bayer Aktiengesellschaft from €50.00 ($54.95) to €55.00 ($60.44) and gave the stock an equal weight rating in a report on Thursday, February 24th.
-Four equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat.com, Bayer Aktiengesellschaft has an average rating of Buy and an average target price of $55.75.
+Several research analysts recently issued reports on BAYRY shares.
+Citigroup upgraded shares of Bayer Aktiengesellschaft from a neutral rating to a buy rating in a research report on Monday, January 31st.
+UBS Group upped their target price on shares of Bayer Aktiengesellschaft from €85.00 ($93.41) to €90.00 ($98.90) in a research report on Friday, March 11th.
+Jefferies Financial Group started coverage on shares of Bayer Aktiengesellschaft in a research report on Monday, March 14th.
+They issued a buy rating for the company.
+Finally, Barclays upped their target price on shares of Bayer Aktiengesellschaft from €50.00 ($54.95) to €55.00 ($60.44) and gave the stock an equal weight rating in a research report on Thursday, February 24th.
+Four equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+According to MarketBeat, Bayer Aktiengesellschaft has an average rating of Buy and an average price target of $55.75.

-Bayer AG engages in the development, manufacture and distribution of products in the areas of health care, nutrition and high-tech materials.
-It operates through the following segments: Pharmaceuticals, Consumer Health, Crop Science, Animal Health and Covestro.
-The Pharmaceuticals segment engages in the development, production and marketing of prescription products for cardiology and women’s health care; specialty therapeutics in the areas of oncology, hematology and ophthalmology; diagnostic imaging equipment and the necessary contrast agents.
+Bayer Aktiengesellschaft, together its subsidiaries, operates as a life science company worldwide.
+It operates through Pharmaceuticals, Consumer Health, and Crop Science segments.
+The Pharmaceuticals segment offers prescription products primarily for cardiology and women's health care; specialty therapeutics in the areas of oncology, hematology, and ophthalmology; and diagnostic imaging equipment and contrast agents, as well as cell and gene therapy.

 Read More